 - Sulphur Point – a free walkway passing through many smelly and bubbling pools – from mud pools to colorful hot water pools.

 - The Redwoods – free and awesome (and not smelly) forest!
 Loved it!

 - Lake Tarawera – It’s a big lake.
-Pretty cool to see it after seeing the Buried Village.
+Pretty cool to see the real thing after seeing the Buried Village.